Share this story

 About Seabourn Ovation

 Seabourn Ovation was built in Italy and launched in April 2018.
-She is the fifth ship in the Seabourn Cruises fleet and the second of the larger Encore-class cruise ships.
+It is the fifth ship in the Seabourn Cruises fleet and the second of the larger Encore-class cruise ships.

 Indeed, Seabourn Ovation is one of the biggest ships in the fleet, measuring 210 m. / 610 ft. in length.
-She has room for 600 guests which is 31% more than the earlier Odyssey, Quest and Sojourn.
+There is room for 600 guests which is 31% more than the earlier Odyssey, Quest and Sojourn.

 Seabourn Ovation is strikingly beautiful.
-She has sleek lines and a chic decor.
+There are sleek lines and chic decor.
 Indeed, the famous designer Adam D. Tihany created the interiors which are curvaceous and nautical.
 He used dark timber panelling, gleaming chrome highlights and bright splashes of blue.

 Food on Seabourn Ovation

 Seabourn Ovation is a foodies delight.
-As this Seabourn Ovation review explains, there are five gourmet restaurants on board including The Restaurant and The Grill by Michelin-starred chef Thomas Keller.
+There are five gourmet restaurants on board including The Restaurant and The Grill by Michelin-starred chef Thomas Keller.
+There is also an excellent Japanese restaurant known as Sushi, as well as Earth & Ocean at the Patio and The Colonnade buffet.

-Seabourn Ovation also has a Japanese restaurant called Sushi, where master chefs present exquisite sashimi, maki and tasty bento boxes.
-A new addition to the Seabourn dining scene is the à la carte Earth & Ocean at the Patio.
+In Sushi the master chefs present exquisite sashimi, maki and tasty bento boxes.
+Earth & Ocean at the Patio is a newer addition to the Seabourn dining scene.
 It brings fine dining to the poolside, so you can enjoy gentle ocean breezes and spectacular sunsets.

 For relaxed meals guests can enjoy The Colonnade.
 It is a signature Seabourn restaurant with themed buffets and great wake views from the terrace.